 If you think your tax-exempt status was revoked in error, contact the IRS at (877) 829-5500 or Internal Revenue Service Exempt Organizations Determinations P.O.
 Box 2508 Cincinnati, OH 45201.

 The Cullinane Law Group works with nonprofit corporations, including those who may have lost their tax-exempt status status.
-While we are located in Texas, we help nonprofits nationwide.
+We are located in Texas and we help nonprofit and tax-exempt organizations nationwide.